 The third type of painkillers, NSAIDs (nonsteroidal anti-inflammatory drugs), are used to treat inflammation, pain and fever.
 NSAIDs work by reducing the production of prostaglandins, a type of body chemicals.
 Ibuprofen and Naproxen are examples of widely used NSAIDs.

-It’s well known that using nonaspirin NSAIDs during early pregnancy significantly increases the risk of miscarriage, and pregnant women should never self-medicate with NSAID painkillers.
+It’s well known that using nonaspirin NSAIDs during early pregnancy significantly increases the risk of miscarriage.
+Pregnant women should never self-medicate with NSAID painkillers.

 But how about taking them before ovulation, for example to treat menstrual cramps?

-Unfortunately, it’s not advisable to use NSAIDs before ovulation either, because they may interfere with ovulation.
+Unfortunately, it’s not advisable to use NSAIDs before ovulation either.
+In fact, they may interfere with ovulation.
 A 2015 study found “significant inhibition of ovulation” in women who took NSAIDs for just ten days.

 In men, Ibuprofen has been linked to a condition called “compensated hypogonadism,” which is associated with reproductive (fertility) disorders.